SpeysideHEP/spey/docs/comb.rst

     :scale: 20
     :alt: Binary Acceptance Matrix

-Each column and row corresponds to ``overlap_matrix.columns``, and the colored lines are the chosen paths where the best path can be seen via ``whdfs.best.path``.
+Each column and row corresponds to ``overlap_matrix.columns``, and the coloured lines are the chosen paths where the best path can be seen via ``whdfs.best.path``.
 In this case we find ``"atlas_susy_2018_31::SRA_H"``, ``"cms_sus_19_006::SR25_Njet23_Nb2_HT6001200_MHT350600"`` and ``'cms_sus_19_006::AGGSR7_Njet2_Nb2_HT600_MHT600'`` regions as best regions to be combined.
 For the combination, we will use :obj:`~spey.UnCorrStatisticsCombiner`